 (iii)they have an administrative, managerial or supervisory board, more than half of whose members are appointed by the State, regional or local authorities, or by other bodies governed by public law;

 If, as an organisation, you are unsure as to whether or not you are a “public authority” you should seek you own legal advice.
 When considering if your not-for-profit or charity is subject to these regulations the key would normally be in deciding if you are a body “governed by public law”.
 The following steps may help your trustees/directors to decide:

-- Are you listed in Schedule 1 of The Public Contracts Regulations 2015 (click to view), a regional authority or a local authority (county, borough, district, town, parish councils etc.)?
+- Are you listed in Schedule 1 of The Public Contracts Regulations 2015 (click to view) or Schedule 1 of The Freedom of Information Act 2000 (click to view), a regional authority or a local authority (county, borough, district, town, parish councils etc.)?
 If your organisation is one of these then you are a “public authority” and will require DECs on the premises you occupy if the floor area and public visitation requirements are also met.
 If you are not listed you should continue to step 2 to see if you are subject to the regulations through the additional criteria.